wimulkeman/My-Notes/Machine learning/Machine Learning Dictionary.md

 of multiplying n of these small numbers to compute gradients of the "front" layers in an n-layer network, meaning that the gradient (error signal) decreases exponentially with n and the front layers train very slowly.

+By Recurrent Neural Networks and a vanishing gradient problem, the networks begins to lose the context of the input prior after about 7 steps.

 - Wikipedia - [Vanishing gradient problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem)